Ali Fasir

-Ali Fasir (ޢަލީ ފާސިރު; born 4 September 1988) nicknamed "Sentey", is a Maldivian footballer who plays as a winger or striker for Club Valencia, which he captains, and the Maldives national team.
+Ali Fasir (ޢަލީ ފާސިރު; born 4 September 1988), known by a nickname Sentey, is a Maldivian footballer who plays as a winger or striker for New Radiant and the Maldives national team.

 Fasir began his career at Club Eagles after being spotted by the club during their training camps.
 He played one season with the club and spent a year without a club until he was offered from Club All Youth Linkage.
 He played a major role to promote his side from second division to Dhivehi League.
 Fasir had an impressive Dhivehi League debut season and then signed for the most successful Dhivehi League team Club Valencia for the following season.
 In the 2011 season, Fasir signed for New Radiant and had a breakthrough year scoring 18 goals from 23 appearances.
 He was the league second top scorer (16 goals) with just one goal behind Victory's Ibrahim Fazeel.
 After the end of this remarkable season, Fasir signed with rivals Victory but had to stay away from football due to a fibula fracture during a national side practice session.

 Fasir returned to New Radiant in November 2012.
 During his second spell at New Radiant, Fasir won a quadruple (all domestic competitions; Charity Shield, Dhivehi League, FA Cup and President's Cup) with a remarkable 100% winning record in 2013 season.
 He also played his first AFC Cup tournament, helping the club to reach the quarter-finals, having scored in the group stage, round of 16 and also in the quarter-finals.
 His displays for club and country led to him finish second in the Haveeru Maldivian Footballer of the year 2014, despite having to miss some of the important matches at the end of the season due to an injury.
 After recovering from injury, Fasir scored his first goal in a cup final, leading his side win the President's Cup with his goal.
 He scored 23 goals from 24 appearances for his club during the 2014 season.

 Fasir represented Maldives at under-23 level in 2010, having called up for the 2010 South Asian Games and 2010 Asian Games.
 In the same year, he made his debut for the Maldives senior side in an exhibition game.
 He was part of the Maldives teams represented the SAFF Championship in 2011 and 2013.
 Fasir scored the equalizing goal in an acrobatic style in the 2014 AFC Challenge Cup bronze medal-winning match against Afghanistan.